cybertec-postgresql/pgwatch2/README.md

 # Features

+* Non-invasive setup, no extensions nor superuser rights required for the base functionality
+* Intuitive metrics presentation using the Grafana dashboarding engine with optional Alerting
+* Lots of pre-configured dashboards and metric configurations covering all Statistics Collector data
 * Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
-* Non-invasive setup, no extensions nor superuser rights required for the base functionality
+* 4 supported data stores for metrics storage (PostgreSQL, InfluxDB, Graphite, Prometheus)
+* Multiple configuration options (YAML, PostgreSQL, ENV) supporting both "push" and "pull" models
+* Possible to monitoring all or a subset of DBs of a PostgreSQL cluster
 * Global or DB level configuration of metrics/intervals
-* Central config DB based operation or local config file based for better automation (Ansible, etc) or ad-hoc/test mode for monitoring a single DB.
-See below for details
-* Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine.
-Set of pre-defined dashboards provided
-* Optional alerting (Email, Slack, PagerDuty) provided by Grafana
+* Kubernetes/OpenShift ready
-* PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL
+* PgBouncer, AWS RDS and Patroni support
-* Possible to monitoring all DBs found in a cluster automatically (with regex pattern matching)
+* Internal health-check API to monitor metrics gathering status
-* Kubernetes/OpenShift ready with a "non-root" image and a deployment template
+* Built-in security with SSL connections and passwords encryption
-* Multiple metric storage options - PostgreSQL, InfluxDB, Prometheus, Graphite, JSON file
+* Very low resource requirements for the collector even when monitoring hundreds of DBs

 # Project background